AdityaGarg8/git-credential-outlook-and-gmail/README.md

 They can be used with `git send-email`, especially when Outlook no longer supports app passwords.

-**NOTE: Gmail support is WIP, Outlook is currently available**

 ## How does this work?

-It is a simple python script, based on https://github.com/ag91/M365-IMAP.
+It is a simple python script, based on https://github.com/ag91/M365-IMAP and https://github.com/google/gmail-oauth2-tools/blob/master/python/oauth2.py.
 It does the following:

 - Uses Thunderbird's client ID to authenticate with Microsoft and retrieve a refresh token.
 - As per demand, it uses the refresh token to generate OAuth2 access tokens as and when required.